violatido/Virtual_Music_Studio/README.md

 ### **If using the Twilio SMS API feature:**
 1. After installation, visit the [Twilio SMS API docs](https://www.twilio.com/docs/sms/api) to set up your account
 2. Create a file called secrets.sh
-3. In secrets.sh, set an export variable for your Account SID, Auth Token, and Twilio phone number.
+3. In secrets.sh, set export variables for your Account SID, Auth Token, and Twilio phone number.
 These items will be needed in the "send_message" function declared in line 365 of [server.py](https://github.com/violatido/Virtual_Music_Studio/blob/69b6be5885f11f3f7f6e6eec5cda15a789e6785e/server.py#L365)
 ```bash
 export ACCOUNT_SID = ''
 export AUTH_TOKEN = ''